In this article, you will learn what is Extrusion Process and its working principles, types, applications, and advantages with PDF.

 - Backward or Indirect extrusion

-1. Forward or Direct Extrusion
+Forward or Direct Extrusion

 In this process, the material to be extruded is in the form of a block.
-It is heated to a required temperature and then it is transferred inside a chamber as shown in fig.
+It is heated to a required temperature and then it is transferred inside a chamber as shown in Fig.

-Since the chamber is closed on all sides, the heated material is forced to squeeze through the die-opening in the forms of a long strip of the required cross-section.
+Since the chamber is closed on all sides, the heated material is forced to squeeze through the die-opening in the form of a long strip of the required cross-section.
 The process seems simple but the friction between the material and the chamber walls should be overcome by suitable lubrication.

-When extruding steel products, the high temperature to which the steel has to be heated makes it difficult to find a suitable lubricant.
+When extruding steel products, the high temperature at which the steel has to be heated makes it difficult to find a suitable lubricant.
 The problem is determined by applying molten glass as a lubricant.
 When the lower temperature is used, a mixture of oil and graphite is used as a lubricant.

-2. Backward or Indirect Extrusion
+Backward or Indirect Extrusion

 The arrangement is done as given in the fig. The block of heated metal is inserted into the chamber.
 It is enclosed on all sides by the container walls except in front Where a ram with the die presses upon the material.